huntforhomesaz/cleanout2closing-site/content/pages/about.md

 As a Realtor on The Stratton Group team at Keller Williams Southern Arizona:

-- I work inside one of Tucsonâ€™s top-performing real estate teams.
+- I work inside one of Tucson's top-performing real estate teams.
 - I have access to current data on how different properties perform in different areas and conditions.
-- I see every week how buyers respond to â€œas-is,â€ â€œlightly prepped,â€ and â€œfully polishedâ€ homes.
+- I see every week how buyers respond to "as-is," "lightly prepped," and "fully polished" homes.

 This helps you: